dmlicht/thinkspace/_posts/2014-07-15-intellij-quickstart.md

 description: "This is a guide for quickly getting productive in Intellij.
 It's a mix of the notes I took while first learning the tool, and some insights reached after extensive use of the tool.
 Don't expect much talk of settings twiddling or code coverage tools."
 ---

+This is a guide for quickly getting productive in Intellij.
+It's a mix of the notes I took while first learning the tool, and some insights reached after extensive use of the tool.
+Don't expect much talk of settings twiddling or code coverage tools.

 First comes first, [Find Action By Name](https://www.jetbrains.com/help/idea/2016.2/navigating-to-action.html) is your new best friend (`⇧⌘A`).
 If you think there is a function Intellij should have, there is a good chance that it does. **Search Commands** is the quickest way to find and use it.
 It will also show you the shortcut to quickly jot down and commit to memory.

 * `⌘,` opens up preferences, which you can quickly search through by typing